KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 <section id="the-problem">
 ## What's the problem? [#](#the-problem)

 First of all, the way they approach the whole widget is *very* clever.
-To deal with half-star ratings, they used left and right borders instead of background-color.
+To deal with half-star ratings, they use left and right borders instead of background-color.
 This way, they can color only half of the background for a star.
 This is brilliant.

 So the few things I noticed were definitely not about their idea but more the way they use Sass.
 The very first and most obvious mistake is they output a rule for 5.5-stars rating which simply cannot exist since it goes from 1 to 5.